-Only using sunscreen on sunny hot days, however, is not enough to protect your skin from long-term sun damage.
+But only using sunscreen on sunny, hot days is not enough to protect your skin from long-term damage.

 The truth is that everyone should wear sunblock every single day.

 Why is using sunscreen such an important part of your daily skincare regimen?
 Well, each day that the sun comes up, UV rays also come out.
 And UV radiation penetrates the atmosphere regardless of the weather.
 The damaging rays reach your skin even on cold, cloudy and rainy days.